Developer Guide

 Other incorrect delete commands to try:

-contact edit
+contact editandcontact edit random

 Expected: Similar to previous.